The Cloudraker Skybridge and Ravens Eye on Whistler Peak are new experiences that were added to the PEAK 2 PEAK 360

 How long does it take to ride the PEAK 2 PEAK Gondola?

 It is recommended that you give yourself at least 2 hours to ride the PEAK 2 PEAK Gondola and return to the Village.
-It takes approximately 25 minutes to ride the Whistler Gondola/open-air chairlifts up to the PEAK 2 PEAK, 20 minutes to ride the PEAK 2 PEAK each way and 25 minutes to return to the Village.
+It takes approximately 25 minutes to ride the Whistler Gondola/open-air chairlifts up to the PEAK 2 PEAK, 11 minutes to ride the PEAK 2 PEAK each way (22 minutes round trip) and 25 minutes to return to the Village.
 If you are interested in dining, taking lots of photographs, going on a hike or viewing the gallery while on the mountains, be sure to give yourself more time - you can easily spend an entire day up among the peaks!
 Several days are needed to explore all the hiking trails in summer.

 Is there anywhere to eat on the mountains?

 Yes - each mountain has several restaurants for casual and full-service dining.
 View

 dining options.
 Friday, Saturday and Sundays during summer the Mountain Top Summer Feast is a unique dining experience which can be added to the lift tickets.

 What is the best time of year to ride the PEAK 2 PEAK Gondola?